openstack-archive/nova-solver-scheduler/README.md

         ram_weight_multiplier = <a real number>
         ram_allocation_ratio = <a float value>
         ```
-        Set the multiplier to negative number for balanced ram usage,
+        set the multiplier to negative number for balanced ram usage,
         set the multiplier to positive number for stacked ram usage.

     - **VolumeAffinityCost**
         Help to place instances at the same host as a specific volume, if possible.
         In order to use this cost, you need to pass a hint to the scheduler on booting a server.
         ```nova boot ... --hint affinity_volume_id=<id of the affinity volume> ...```
-        You also need to have the following options set in the configuration.
+        You also need to have the following options set in the '[DEFAULT]' section of the configuration.
         ```
         cinder_admin_user=<cinder username>
         cinder_admin_password=<cinder password>